USPTO Examiner CHANDLER KAITY V - Art Unit 1725

 Office Action Patterns

-On average, applications examined by CHANDLER, KAITY V receive 1.38 office actions before reaching final disposition.
-This places the examiner in the 29% percentile for office actions issued.
-This examiner issues fewer office actions than average, which may indicate efficient prosecution or a more lenient examination style.
+On average, applications examined by CHANDLER, KAITY V receive 1.45 office actions before reaching final disposition.
+This places the examiner in the 24% percentile for office actions issued.
+This examiner issues significantly fewer office actions than most examiners.

 Prosecution Timeline

 The median time to disposition (half-life) for applications examined by CHANDLER, KAITY V is 30 months.
-This places the examiner in the 39% percentile for prosecution speed.
-Prosecution timelines are slightly slower than average with this examiner.
+This places the examiner in the 58% percentile for prosecution speed.
+Prosecution timelines are slightly faster than average with this examiner.

 Interview Effectiveness

-Conducting an examiner interview provides a +11.9% benefit to allowance rate for applications examined by CHANDLER, KAITY V. This interview benefit is in the 51% percentile among all examiners.
-Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.
+Conducting an examiner interview provides a +12.5% benefit to allowance rate for applications examined by CHANDLER, KAITY V. This interview benefit is in the 48% percentile among all examiners.
+Recommendation: Interviews provide a below-average benefit with this examiner.

 Request for Continued Examination (RCE) Effectiveness